Following on from our blog “My Seller Lied to Me!”, we thought we would set out some examples of real cases of claims for

 In fact, a murder had taken place in the property in the past but the Court decided that this was not something which the seller was obliged to disclose.

-It considered the question subjective and on the basis that the sellers had answered it honestly, namely that they did not think it was relevant to the purchase, it was held that there had been no misrepresentation.
+It considered that the question was subjective and on the basis that the sellers had answered it honestly, namely that they did not think it was relevant to the purchase, it was held that there had been no misrepresentation.

 Every property misrepresentation case turns on its own unique facts.
 Whilst principles established in historical cases may be relevant, the simple solution to avoid issues in the future is to answer questions honestly or not at all.